distributedlife/distributedlife.com/data/food/persimmon-jam.md

 </div>

 # persimmon jam
 I diced the fruit using a fruit slicer I found in the second draw down.
 When did we get this?
-It gives me little pillars of persimmon: a fruity Zhangjiajie.I take a bite of my litle fruit spire and a disgusting chalky taste takes over my mouth.
+It gives me little pillars of persimmon: a fruity Zhangjiajie.
+I take a bite of a little fruit spire and a disgusting chalky taste takes over my mouth.
 I rue not buying an apple now.

 I look up persimmons on Wikipedia.